6 mile out and back on a remote ridge above Lexington Reservoir. Scarce

 to 17, past Black Road, then follow Montevina uphill.
 Drive carefully on

-narrow and winding Montevina, about 3.5 miles to a pullout at the end of
+narrow and winding Montevina, about 3.5 miles to a small pullout at the end of

 Get driving or public transit directions from Transit and Trails: